The Absolute Best Ken Griffey Jr. Card Of All Time

 1989 Ken Griffey Jr. Upper Deck Rookie Card #1

-The 1989 Upper Deck Griffey Jr rookie card is the first release in the debut set, and it’s another popular, premium option.
+The 1989 Upper Deck is the first release in the debut set, and it’s another popular, premium option.

-Although it was massively produced it is still one of the most sought after cards in the hobby (imagine how much this card would go for if it was a rare card).
+Although it was massively produced, it’s still one of the most sought-after Ken Griffey Jr. rookie cards in the hobby.
+Imagine how much this card would go for if supply was limited!
+Either way,

-Truly an iconic card, it features a large image of Griffey Jr, although it is widely available in comparison to more recent UD releases.
-Despite a large print run, high rated versions still hold decent value.
+Truly an iconic card, it features a large image of Griffey Jr and is widely available in comparison to more recent UD releases.
+Despite a large print run, high-rated versions still hold decent value.
 It’s another card that could be a great investment piece.
 And a great item to show off front in center in your collection case!

-PSA 10 versions currently sell for roughly $300, which is a notable increase compared to the $50 you’d have expected to pay a few years ago.
-The extensive quote on the back lists some of his career highlights;
+PSA 10 versions sell for more than $300, which is a notable increase compared to the $50 you’d have expected to pay a few years ago.
+The extensive quote on the back lists some of his career highlights:

 “Hopes to make jump all the way to big leagues in ‘89 after barely 1 1/2 seasons of minor lg. ball… Had ‘88 season interrupted by a stress fracture of the vertebrae in his neck, missing nearly two months after batting .338 with 11 HR, 42 RBI and 32 stolen bases in 58 games at San Bernardino… Moved up to Vermont after recovering from injury and batted .279 with 2 HR, 10 RBI and 4 stolen bases in 17 games… In 1st pro season, 87’, batted .320 with 14 HR and 40 RBI in 53 games at Bellingham… Mariners made him No. 1 player selected in country in 87’ June draft… Son of Reds’ OF Ken Griffey.”